How to Apply Gradient Fill in Excel

 Tip #1: Use Gradient Fill for Conditional Formatting

-One of the most powerful applications of gradient fill in Excel is conditional formatting.
-You can use gradient fill to highlight data patterns, variances, and trends, based on predefined or custom rules and thresholds.
+One of the most powerful applications of gradient-style fills in Excel is conditional formatting color scales.
+You can use a color scale to highlight data patterns, variances, and trends, based on predefined or custom rules and thresholds.
 For example, you can use a red and green gradient fill to show cells that are below or above the average value, or a blue and white gradient fill to show cells that contain negative or positive numbers.
 Conditional formatting can help you visualize your data quickly and intuitively, without the need for complex charts or graphs.

 Tip #2: Use Gradient Fill for Charts and Maps